|

 commercially successful feature length films.

-vain and unmanly?
+necessarily vain and unmanly?

 In my opinion, for an authentic, upright kind of guy to frankly